Yesterday’s Valentine’s Day Wouldn’t Even Make the cut for an R Rating

 Valentine's Day is now celebrated globally.
 In Denmark, they exchange “lover’s cards” or a “joking letter” which might contain a humorous poem or rhyme written on cut paper and signed anonymously.
 In South Africa women may pin to their sleeves the name of their someone special.
 In most places around the world, it has become quite commercialized.
 According to the National Retail Federation, total spending for Valentine’s Day for 2018 in the US will top $19 Billion.

 Have you ever stopped to think about your connection to the holiday- what it means to you or how it makes you feel?
 My childhood memories of Valentine’s day are colored by insecurity and worry.
 I remember somewhere in my early teens anxiously listening for my name to be called during homeroom, when the student reps would deliver “candy grams”.
 Would I get a note?
 Would it be anonymous?
-A few years later, in jejune young adult relationships, this holiday presented an opportunity to measure romanticism in a relationship.
+A few years later, in jejune young adult relationships, this holiday offered an opportunity to measure romanticism.
 The pressure mounted…..
 What to wear, what to gift, where to go and how to plan so the evening would end in intimate bliss?

 These fair and controlled experiences seem to end just when hormones start to fire up!
 Leaving the safety of elementary school, middle schoolers begin the free fall of Valentine’s Day - I guess just like I did.
-Likely my older kiddos also sweated the “candy grams”, “locker decorations” or whatever their Valentine’s Day middle school equivalent is, and my youngest will soon survive that drama as well.
-During these adolescent years, this holiday does in good measure of offer an opportunity to build grit, tolerate insecurity and disappointment, and hopefully on one or two occasions, create a special, loving memory.
+Likely my older kiddos also sweated the “candy grams”, “locker decorations” or other middle school Valentine’s rituals.
+My youngest will soon survive that drama as well.
+During these adolescent years, this holiday does in good measure offer an opportunity to build grit, tolerate insecurity and disappointment, and hopefully on one or two occasions, create a special, loving memory.